 Self help before it got so slick, originally published in 1949 as Plan With the Planets.
 Celebrity astrologer Edward Lyndoe gives some BS straight talk in the introduction, promising that this book isn't for those seeking "empty flattery" or "amusing half-truths."
 Indeed, this volume is for those brave searchers who seek only the highest universal truths, such as ... their "special foods?"
-Yes, it turns out that "Capricorns are in greater need of meat diets than other other group!"
+Yes, it turns out that "Capricorns are in greater need of meat diets than any other group!"
 Locations are covered as well: "It must be taken, too, that the capitals of the Indian states now incorporated as Hindustan have a Capricornian rulership."
 Lyndoe assures us that no calculations or charting are required on our part.
 Just read on, and file away the foods, locations, days, colors, and so on associated with your sign!
 Learn your high and low attributes as well, along with health afflictions common to your sign.
 Even just an hour of reading will elucidate, Lyndoe promises.

 Some famous folk are listed by sign, de rigueur for this genre.
 Stalin was a celebrated Capricorn!
 Speaking of communism, Lyndoe once analyzed Karl Marx's chart for Prediction magazine, and British socialist Harry Young took some offense at his sloppy science: